-Art Appreciation in Shropshire
+Art Appreciation in the Shropshire Hills

 Code: CSAATPrint page

-Marvel at the ‘Staffordshire Hoard’ at the world famous Birmingham Museum and Art Gallery, as well as the Pre-Raphaelite and Baroque art collections.
+Marvel at the ‘Staffordshire Hoard’ at the world-famous Birmingham Museum and Art Gallery, as well as the Pre-Raphaelite and Baroque art collections.
 Enjoy the paintings, drawings and sculptures of the Barber Institute of Fine Arts.
 Visit the home of Royal Worcester Porcelain and marvel at the ‘Mappa Mundi’ and Chained Library within the majestic Hereford Cathedral.

 - Birmingham Museum & Art Gallery

 - High quality Full Board en-suite accommodation and excellent food in our Country House

 - The guidance and services of our knowledgeable HF Holidays’ leader, ensuring you get the most from your holiday